NathanUrwin/cookiecutter-git/README.md

 `remote_repo` | A `yes` or `no` choice on whether or not a remote repository is automatically created for you.
 This option is the main reason for *cookiecutter-git*, so the default choice is `yes`.
 `remote_provider` | A choice between the three main, git, remote repository providers.
 This will only be used if `remote_repo` is `yes`, and defaults to `github.com`.
 `remote_protocol` | A choice between the HTTPS and SSH protocols.
 HTTPS is the default, since those using SSH qualify as power users and should be able to handle setting up a [cookiecutter user config](https://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).
 `make_dirs` | A comma-separated values list of directory names.
 Directories will be made with a `.gitkeep` file, so they will be added to the initial commit.
+Nested dirs work if the system path separator is correct!
 `gitignore` | A comma-separated values list of preset templates of files for git to ignore.
 See the [gitignore.io docs](https://github.com/joeblau/gitignore.io#list) for a complete list of available values.
 This will be used to generate the **.gitignore** file.
 `license` | The software license for the repository.
 This will be used to generate the **LICENSE** and **NOTICE** files, and determines how end users can ultimately use your source code.
 `copyright_holder` | The individual or company that holds the intellectual property copyright.
 This will be used in the **LICENSE** file, rather than the `author_name`.